helios-network/helios-core/docs/docs/develop/tools/injectived/01_install.md

 ## Option 1: From binary

-The easiest way to install `injectived` and Injective core is by downloading a pre-built binary for your operating system.
+The easiest way to install `heliades` and Injective core is by downloading a pre-built binary for your operating system.
 Download the most recent Injective binaries from the official [injective-chain-releases repo](https://github.com/InjectiveLabs/injective-chain-releases).

 :::tip